Adoption by Australian citizens

 Bringing adopted children back to Australia

 Once you have completed all the required steps with the Chinese Government to finalise the adoption of your child, you can then begin the processes with the Australian Government to return home.
 While you are in China you may either apply for an adoption visa for your child, or apply for citizenship and an Australian passport for your child.
-The Department of Immigration and Border Protection has further visa and citizenship information for parents adopting a child from outside Australia.
+The Department of Home Affairs has further visa and citizenship information for parents adopting a child from outside Australia.

 Only once your child has been granted Australian citizenship can you then apply for his or her Australian passport and Chinese exit permit.
 This will take more time in China, but means there is nothing further to do to confirm your child’s citizenship once you return to Australia.

-General information regarding Citizenship by Adoption applications is available at the Department of Immigration and Border Protection website.
+General information regarding Citizenship by Adoption applications is available at the Department of Home Affairs website.
 Your state or territory government adoption service can also assist you with understanding this process.

 Adoption Visa (Subclass 102)